 One of the concerns about treating patients with ovarian endometriosis/endometriomas (endometriosis or 'chocolate' cysts on the ovaries) is that ovarian reserve - the amount of healthy eggs you have - may be affected by excising the endometriomas.
 This is a controversial and constantly evolving issue in endometriosis research and infertility.
 First, women with other types of cysts have better ovarian reserve before and after surgery compared to women with endometriomas.
 This suggests that endometriomas may affect ovarian reserve just by their presence.
 However, if an endometrioma is not removed, the endometrioma may grow in an unpredictable fashion, resulting in a potentially larger loss of ovarian reserve.
 For these reasons, several professional organizations such as the European Society for Human Reproduction and Endocrinology and the Society of Gynecologists of Canada recommend removal of endometriomas when they are larger than 3 or 4 cm.
 The eggs next to the endometrioma are of poorer quality, and will allow for better quality eggs to remain and if IVF is needed, there will not be contamination of the eggs that are retrieved which can happen when the fertility specialists removes the eggs for fertilization.

 Most studies do find there is a reduction in ovarian reserve as measured by AMH (Anti-Mullerian Hormone) or pre-antral follicle count (number of early eggs that are present in the early part of the menstrual cycle) following excision of endometriomas -- however, if other forms of treatment are used such as drainage or cautery of the cyst wall, there is much higher recurrence of the endometrioma (as much as 100% following drainage and 30-60% following ablation of the cyst wall compared to less than 5-10% with excision).
-Some specialists recommend remaining on birth control following treatment of endometriomas; this is controversial as some of those studies had much higher rates of recurrence in the 'no birth control' group than we would normally see in our practice in those who do not go on birth control - suggesting that the excision of the endometriomas was not as thoroughly done (as is the case in our practice).
-We do recommend being on birth control for 3 months after surgery for pelvic rest, not treatment - that is to say, to prevent ovulation in the healing ovary, which can result in more pain and slower healing.
+Some specialists recommend remaining on birth control following treatment of endometriomas; this is controversial as some of those studies had much higher rates of recurrence in the 'no birth control' group than we would normally see in our practice in those who do not go on birth control - suggesting that the excision of the endometriomas was not as thoroughly done (as is the case in our Center).
+We do recommend being on birth control for 3 months after surgery for pelvic rest, not “treatment” - that is to say, to prevent ovulation in the healing ovary, which can result in more pain and slower healing.
 After that, discuss with your surgeon to determine if there is continued benefit.

 In terms of 'complications' related to endometriosis, as far as actual pregnancy is concerned, the good news is, by and large, most individuals will not have significant issues.
 Indeed, studies indicate there is a very high overall rate of live birth children - 95.8% - in women with the disease, and there is no correlation between endometriosis and c-section or AFS-R stage/adverse pregnancy outcomes.8 There is also a decrease in gestational diabetes.9 However, there does exist a small risk in some individuals of complications such as spontaneous hemoperitoneum in pregnancy [SHiP], antenatal bleeding, pregnancy-induced hypertension, preeclampsia or preterm birth.10

 Adenomyosis is another condition which may also affect women with endometriosis.
 The actual incidence is not known, but Dr. Sinervo feels that as many as 20-30% of endometriosis patients may have adenomyosis.
-Evidence shows a link between adenomyosis and infertilit however, there is no direct link.
+Evidence shows a potential link between adenomyosis and infertility, however, there is no direct link.
 There is currently no consensus regarding the impact if adenomyosis on embryo implantation potential.
 While some studies have identified alterations in the endometrial milieu in adenomyosis patients that may impact implantation, others have shown no such impairment.
-Increased risk of preterm birth and preterm premature rupture of membranes in women with adenomyosis is noted incertain reports.
+Increased risk of preterm birth and preterm premature rupture of membranes in women with adenomyosis is noted in certain reports.
 If you are suspected of having adenomyosis, we would probably consider your pregnancy higher risk.
 As well, you may be offered a presacral neurectomy, which may result in you not being able to feel contractions; this would be an issue if you were in pre-term labor, so we recommend having the length of the cervix measured every 2 weeks beginning from 24 weeks through 36 weeks to make sure that you are not having pre-term contractions that could result in early delivery.

 In addition to excising endometriosis, we will also often assess the conditions of the fallopian tubes during surgery as well to ensure that there is not a tubal factor of infertility, which may be able to be overcome with a cannulation of the tube if there is not a hydrosalpinx (a fluid-filled tube).
 A chromotubation (instilling dye into the uterus to see if it comes out the fallopian tubes) is done during the surgery.
-If a hydrosalpinx is present, it is often recommended that the fallopian tube is removed if significant since the fluid within the tube is embryo-toxic - likely to kill the embryo if it were to reach the uterus from the other healthy tube if present or with IVF if necessary.
+If a hydrosalpinx is present, it is often recommended that the fallopian tube is removed if significant since the fluid within the tube is embryo-toxic (likely to kill the embryo if it were to reach the uterus from the other healthy tube if present or with IVF if necessary).
 This can also be discussed based on the individual findings present in your specific case.

 Role of Medical Therapy: